jeremyjh/dialyxir/README.md

 ### Command line options

   * `--no-compile`                 - do not compile even if needed.
   * `--no-check`                   - do not perform (quick) check to see if PLT needs to be updated.
   * `--ignore-exit-status`         - display warnings but do not halt the VM or return an exit status code.
   *  `--format short`              - format the warnings in a compact format, suitable for ignore file using Elixir term format.
   *  `--format raw`                - format the warnings in format returned before Dialyzer formatting.
   *  `--format dialyxir`           - format the warnings in a pretty printed format.
   *  `--format dialyzer`           - format the warnings in the original Dialyzer format, suitable for ignore file using simple string matches.
   *  `--format github`             - format the warnings in the Github Actions message format.
-  *  `--format ignore_file` - format the warnings to be suitable for adding to Elixir Format ignore file.
+  *  `--format ignore_file`        - format the warnings in {file, warning} format for Elixir Format ignore file.
+  *  `--format ignore_file_strict` - format the warnings in {file, short_description} format for Elixir Format ignore file.
   *  `--quiet`                     - suppress all informational messages.

 Warning flags passed to this task are passed on to `:dialyzer` - e.g.